marcoXbresciani/TKCompanionApp/README.md

 ## Security

-> Please note that this app is currently **not** on Google Play and won't be there in the near future.
+> Please note that TKCompanionApp is currently **not** on Google Play and won't be there in the near future.
 > For example, [this app](https://play.google.com/store/apps/details?id=name.bresciani.marco.tkcompanionapp) is possibly a scam and surely a copyright violation!
 > **DO NOT** download TKCompanionApp from Google Play!!!